Chanbinski/my/_content/how-to-avoid-a-climate-disaster.md

 ## What Should We Do?

-Three evident, but important steps to avoid this threat are the following.
+Three evident but important steps to avoid this threat are the following.

 1. We need to emit zero greenhouse gases.
 2. We need to install existing solutions efficiently.